Teddy Sheringham: Manchester United

 Speculation that Sheringham would leave United increased just after the 1998–99 season got underway, when Dwight Yorke moved to Old Trafford from Aston Villa.
 Yorke immediately formed a prolific partnership with Cole as United went on to regain the league title on the final day of the season.
 Sheringham's first-team chances were relatively limited but he still managed to make enough appearances to qualify for a championship medal at the end of the season – at the age of 33 he had won his first major trophy.
 A week later he came off the substitutes bench to score United's opening goal in a 2–0 defeat of Newcastle United in the FA Cup final to secure the double.
 Four days after the FA Cup triumph, Sheringham scored a dramatic stoppage-time equaliser against Bayern Munich in the Champions League final, having come on as a substitute earlier in the game.
-With seconds of stoppage-time remaining, Ole Gunnar Solskjær scored from Sheringham's headed flick-on, and United won a treble of the Premiership, FA Cup and European Cup with Sheringham – having not won a major honour in his 15-year career on leaving Spurs – now having won every top-level trophy in the English game.
+With seconds of stoppage-time remaining, Ole Gunnar Solskjær scored from Sheringham's headed flick-on, and United won a treble of the Premier League, FA Cup and European Cup with Sheringham – having not won a major honour in his 15-year career – now having won every top-level trophy in the English game.

-Sheringham's first-team chances remained limited during 1999–2000, but he still played enough times to merit another Premiership title medal.
-In 2000–01, United secured a third consecutive league title, with Sheringham top-scoring for United and playing some of the best football of his career.
+Sheringham's first-team chances remained limited during the 1999–2000 season, but he still played enough times to merit another Premier League title medal.
+In the 2000–01 season, United secured a third consecutive league title, with Sheringham top-scoring for United and playing some of the best football of his career.
 In April 2001, he was voted Footballer of the Year by both the Professional Footballers' Association and Football Writers' Association.
 His fine form ensured that he was still involved with the national side despite being in his 35th year, being named in the squad for the 2002 World Cup.

 Return to Tottenham Hotspur

 At the end of the 2000–01 season, Sheringham's four-year contract at Old Trafford expired.
 He was facing stiffer competition than ever for the places up front, most of all from United's new Dutch striker Ruud van Nistelrooy.
 He refused United's offer of a 12-month contract and returned to Tottenham on a free transfer as one of new manager Glenn Hoddle's first signings.
-In his first season back, Sheringham helped Tottenham to a ninth-place finish, the club's highest in 6 years, and to reach the League Cup final where they lost 2–1 to Blackburn Rovers, with Sheringham being brought down in the penalty area in the last minute for what he believed to be a penalty.
-2002–03 brought a similar mid table finish, although Tottenham had topped the Premiership three games into the season.
+In his first season back, Sheringham helped Tottenham to a ninth-place finish, the club's highest in six years, and to reach the League Cup final where they lost 2–1 to Blackburn Rovers, with Sheringham being brought down in the penalty area in the last minute for what he believed to be a penalty.
+2002–03 brought a similar mid table finish, although Tottenham had topped the Premier League three games into the season.
 Sheringham made 80 appearances in all competitions for Tottenham in this period, scoring 26 goals.

-Sheringham and Clive Allen were inducted into the Tottenham Hotspur Hall of Fame on 8 May 2008.
+Sheringham was inducted into the Tottenham Hotspur Hall of Fame alongside Clive Allen on 8 May 2008.